 - Directors (ie the strategic decision makers)

 - Product/Service Development

-The latter may make you scoff… but HR is there to ensure the team are happy and looked after – remember the gas mask analogy if you are doing it all on your own.
+The latter may make you scoff… but HR is there to ensure the team is happy and looked after – remember the ‘oxygen mask analogy’ if you are doing it all on your own.